W-Hsieh/123/README.md

 - Record the surrounding locations of the opponent (i.e. three layers of positions) and allocate corresponding cost values.

 - For defend agent, adjust the distance maintained with the opponent to capture the opponent more effectively.

+# Conclusions and Reflections

+### Challenges

+- **Limitation**: Given that this method cannot anticipate the opponent's movements, executing certain strategies can be challenging.
+For example, entering a dead end can be risky, especially when the agent is chased by the opponent.
+Because this approach doesn't predict or identify patterns in the opponent's movements, the agent might inadvertently end up in a dead end and get caught by the opponent.

+- **Requires Thorough Consideration**: The method requires the designer consider thoroughly and manually set target positions.
+There is a chance that certain conditions might be neglected.
+Much of the progress in this approach came from analyzing the replays and seeking for solutions.
+However, this approach may not be effective due to the fact that many perspectives may still be overlooked.

+### Conclusions and Learnings
+Implementing the A* Heuristic Search method is relatively straightforward.
+The designer is able to readily modify the values and observe the adjustments made by the agents.
+By thoroughly analyzing various scenarios, the designer can construct a robust strategy tree, and the agents may achieve a decent winning percentage against the staff team.
+However, it requires the designer to hand-code the plans for the agents to execute.
+It is likely that certain conditions may be neglected, and the plans could be suboptimal.
+As a result, it would be ideal to employ techniques where agents can autonomously determine their actions based on learnings, and apply general techniques for autonomy.